2007–08 FA Cup

 The 2007–08 FA Cup (known as The FA Cup sponsored by E.ON for sponsorship reasons) was the 127th season of the world's oldest football knockout competition, the FA Cup.
 A record 731 clubs' entries were accepted for the competition.

 The competition culminated with the final held at Wembley Stadium, London on 17 May 2008.
 The match was contested by Portsmouth and Cardiff City; Nwankwo Kanu scored the only goal of the game to give Portsmouth the title.

 The appearance in the Cup Final by Cardiff City, a Level 2 team, marked the second time in 5 years that a team outside Level 1 of the English football pyramid appeared in the final game.

 This was the last FA Cup to be broadcast by the BBC and Sky Sports in the United Kingdom, before coverage was handed over to ITV and Setanta starting in August 2008.

 Calendar

+Qualifying rounds

+All participating clubs that were not members of the Premier League or Football League entered the competition in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Halifax Town, Droylsden, Altrincham, Rushden & Diamonds, Burton Albion, Histon, Cambridge United, Northwich Victoria, Barrow, Gainsborough Trinity, Workington, York City, Kidderminster Harriers, Harrogate Railway Athletic, Chasetown, Weymouth, Team Bath, Maidenhead United, Stevenage Borough, Oxford United, Hampton & Richmond Borough, Torquay United, Aldershot Town, Horsham, Forest Green Rovers, Eastbourne Borough, Ware, Billericay Town, Lewes, Staines Town, Exeter City and Havant & Waterlooville.

+For the first time since 1985–86 (and for only the fourth time since the introduction of FA Cup qualifying rounds), all of the 32 successful clubs had appeared in the competition proper before.
+However, Staines Town had last featured at this stage in 1984-85, Workington had last done so in 1982-83, Droylsden in 1978-79, Ware in 1968-69, and Horsham in 1966-67.

 First round proper

 This round is the first in which Football League teams from League One and League Two compete with non-league teams.